intOppong/software_engineer_journey/journey/03_february_2018.md

 * Working on [Project Three: Tower of Hanoi Solver](https://github.com/intOppong/software_engineer_journey/tree/master/projects_from_guide/project_three_tower_of_hanoi).
 * Lost momentum eventually. *I somehow always lose momentum.
 I guess it's because I'm doing this alone & not communicating with anyone*
+   * sometimes, I feel I want to fail so I can feel guilty, breakdown then get back up fully motivated & repeat this vicious cycle…wtf.
 * I can complete a lot of tasks if I'm able to stay consistent.

 ## Goals